 Voted faculty of the year by the MBA class of 2009

-Board of Advisors for the New England Cleantech Open - Boston, MA
+Board of Advisors for Smarter in the City - Boston, MA

 Board of Advisors, New England Clean Energy Council - Boston, MA